-7.14.4 Critical Access Dental Payment.
+7.15.3 Critical Access Dental Payment.

+(A) The MCO shall participate in a dental access initiative whereby the MCO agrees to provide increased reimbursement to designated dentists for services for Medical Assistance in accordance with the following:

+(1) Designation of Critical Access Dental Providers.
+The STATE is responsible to provide to the MCO a list of designated dental Providers for the Critical Access dental payment, and update the list monthly.

+(B) Critical Access Dental Payments to Designated Critical Access Dental Providers.

+(1) Pursuant to Minnesota Statutes, § § 256B.76, subd.
+4 and 256L.11, subd.
+7, the MCO shall provide a rate increase to designated dental providers.

+(2) The STATE reserves the right to evaluate the effect of this increase on dental services.

+(3) The MCO shall provide to the STATE information on how the MCO implemented the Critical Access Dental rate increase.
+The MCO shall also indicate whether the MCO's Critical Access Dental payment (including the rate increase), meets, exceeds or is below the FFS Critical Access Dental payment (including the rate increase), separately for MA and MinnesotaCare.
+This information will be provided in a letter to the STATE, due by February 1st of the Contract Year.

-- (A) The MCO shall participate in a dental access initiative whereby the MCO agrees to provide increased reimbursement to designated dentists for services for Medical Assistance in accordance with the following: - (1) Designation of Critical Access Dental Providers.
-The STATE shall provide to the MCO a list of designated dental Providers for the Critical Access dental payment quarterly at the end of February, May, August and November. - (2) Quarterly Reporting of MCO's Dental Payments to Designated Critical Access Dental Providers.
-The MCO shall provide for each quarter no later than the 20th of the month following the end of the quarter the total payment amount the MCO paid to the specific designated Critical Access dental Provider, in a format specified by the STATE.
-For each Provider listed, the MCO shall report payments for the major programs Medical Assistance and MinnesotaCare separately.
-The report must be certified in accordance with section 9.10. - (3) Critical Access Dental Payments to Designated Critical Access Dental Providers. - (a) The STATE shall calculate the Critical Access dental payment for each designated Provider identified in the MCO's quarterly report, and provide to the MCO a payment schedule that will identify the amount of critical access dental payment to be paid to each designated Provider, pursuant to specifications. - (b) For Medical Assistance, this amount shall be thirty-five percent (35%) more than the amount that was reported by the MCO on its quarterly report, consistent with Minnesota Statutes, § 256B, subd.
-4. - (c) The STATE will issue a gross payment adjustment to the MCO that will be the sum of the Critical Access dental payment amounts for the Providers identified in the quarterly report.
-The MCO shall distribute the Critical Access dental payments as specified in the STATE's payment schedule. - (d) In the event that a designated dental provider provides notice to the STATE that a payment by the MCO is incorrect, the MCO remains responsible for the payment after verification of the correct payment. - 7.15 Minnesota Community Measurement.
+(C) Quarterly Reporting of MCO's Dental Payments to Designated Critical Access Dental Providers.
+The MCO shall provide for the fourth quarter of 2016, no later than January 20, 2017, the total payment amount the MCO paid to the specific designated Critical Access Dental Provider, in a format specified by the STATE.
+For each Provider listed, the MCO shall report payments for Medical Assistance and MinnesotaCare separately.
+The report must be certified in accordance with section 9.10.
+Critical Access Dental Payment adjustments from 2016 will only be accepted up to April 20, 2017, which will be the final report to the STATE to process these adjustments.
+The MCO should communicate this information to their designated Critical Access Dental providers to ensure the settlement of any final payments.

+(1) The STATE shall calculate the Critical Access dental payment for each designated Provider identified in the MCO's report in (C) above, and provide to the MCO a payment schedule that will identify the amount of critical access dental payment to be paid to each designated Provider, pursuant to specifications.

+(2) The STATE will issue a gross payment adjustment to the MCO that will be the sum of the Critical Access dental payment amounts for the Providers identified in the report in (C) above.
+The MCO shall distribute the Critical Access dental payments as specified in the STATE's payment schedule.

+7.16 Minnesota Community Measurement.
 The STATE will work with MDH and the marketplace of purchasers and Providers on the development and application of the MN Community Measurement programs supporting MHCP.
-The MCOs shall retain and apply the race and ethnicity data supplied by the STATE when needed for MNCM programs supporting MHCP. - 7.16 Patient-centered Decision-making.
+The MCOs shall retain and apply the race and ethnicity data supplied by the STATE when needed for MNCM programs supporting MHCP.

+7.17 Patient-centered Decision-making.
 During the Contract Year and in accordance with Minnesota Statutes, § 256B.69, subd.
 9, (c), the MCO shall work with its providers to: 1) identify key conditions warranting shared decision-making based on potential to improve health outcomes and health care value; and 2) encourage use of shared decision-making by providers for the identified conditions.

 Article.
-8 The Grievance System: Grievances, Notices of Action (DTR), Appeals, and State Fair Hearings.
+8 The Grievance and Appeal System: Grievances, Notices of Action (DTR), Appeals, and State Fair Hearings.